 The discussions that drove the development of this seminar proposal have all highlighted the need for an international effort to consolidate knowledge about the emerging tools for study of ECM and cellular/tissue level structure, function and biology in the human lung and the need for integration and application of these tools.
 This Research Seminar will provide an interdisciplinary platform for experts from different disciplines (cell & molecular biologists, clinicians, biomedical engineers, pathologists, pharmacologists) to present and discuss state-of-the art knowledge, to identify open questions and future strategies for basic/experimental research application and potential translation towards the clinical setting.
 The Seminar will be an ideal forum for networking of experts in the different fields and for establishing collaborations.
 The Seminar is focused on bringing together young and more experienced investigators in the field in order to stimulate translational research activities through the creation of networks that support researchers at many levels.

-Registration to the seminar is now open.
-If you want to attend complete the online registration form by the registration deadline: Tuesday, 01 December 2020.
-Admittance to this research seminar is upon selection due to the limited number of places available.
-Notification of selections will be sent mid mid-January 2021.
+Please note that participation in this research seminar is upon selection due to the limited number of places available.
+Notification of selections will be sent by late July, 2021.